Welcome to Captain’s Den

-Massage involves working the soft tissue of the body, to ease day-to-day stresses and muscular tension, and promote relaxation.
-It helps to increase delivery of blood and oxygen to the treated areas and can also be used in support of other therapies to assist in the rehabilitation of muscular injuries.
+Massage involves working the soft tissue of the body, to ease day-to-day stresses, muscular tension and promote relaxation.
+It is beneficial to increase the delivery of blood and oxygen to the treated areas.
+Massage can also be used in support of other therapies to assist in the rehabilitation of muscular injuries.

 What to expect

-Massage is used by people for a variety of reasons.
-Some use it to simply relax and unwind, while others have regular massage to help them manage or cope with specific physical, mental or emotional problems.
+Massage is used by people for a variety of reasons, simply to relax and unwind, while others have regular massage to help them manage specific physical, mental or emotional concerns.
 Many aspiring and professional athletes have massage before and after training and competing, in order to stay in optimum condition and aid recovery.

 There is a growing body of evidence to suggest that massage can be effective in helping to treat certain chronic conditions, such as fibromyalgia and low back pain.
-In guidelines produced in 2009 by the National Institute for Health and Clinical Excellence (NICE), manual therapies – including massage – are recommended for the early management of persistent, non-specific low back pain.
+2012; Cochrane Clinical Answers linked by the National Institute for Health and Clinical Excellence (NICE). manual therapies – including massage – are recommended for the early management of persistent, non-specific low back pain.
 Further information and reference click here